GabrielaPavlova/Gabriela-Pavlova-employees/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

- In this code, we use the date-fns library's parse function to attempt to parse dates in different formats.
-If a date is invalid, it's treated as null.
-This allows the code to handle various date formats gracefully.
-The formatDate function ensures that null dates are converted to the current date when calculating work duration.

-Certainly!
-If your CSV data may have various date formats, you can modify the findLongestWorkPeriod function to handle multiple date formats.
-To do this, you can use a library like date-fns to parse dates in different formats.

-First, install the date-fns library

-Second, install PapaParse for CSV